-Applications for Falling and Bucking Endorsement are open.
+Applications for Falling and Bucking Endorsement are currently open, apply below.

 Falling and Bucking Endorsement is required to fall a tree that is larger than 15cm (6″) in diameter at a height of 30cm (12″) from the base.
 Falling and bucking of trees is regulated under Section 26 of the WorkSafeBC Occupational Health and Safety Regulations and Guidelines.

 Western Utility Arborist Association (WUAA) is incorporated under the Society Act and is a not for profit organization.
 Member companies are representative of the majority of Utility Arborists and are supported by the major utilities in British Columbia that require Utility Arborists.
 The WUAA along with HortEducationBC (HEBC), as the administrative partner, is responsible for the WUAA/HEBC Falling and Bucking Endorsement for Certified Utility Arborists (CUA) and Certified Arborist Technicians (CAT).
 This endorsement has been developed in conjunction with WorkSafeBC.
 WorkSafeBC has approved both the theoretical and practical components of this endorsement.

 Those who have their Certificate of Qualification as a Utility Arborist or Certificate of Qualification as an Arborist Technician are eligible to apply for the “WUAA/HEBC Falling and Bucking Endorsement”.